Thousands of protesters march in Wexford

 Water Protest in Wexford

-Thousands of people took to the streets of Wexford today in order to protest against the upcoming water charges.
-Throughout the day, demonstrations took place in Wexford Town, Enniscorthy, New Ross and Gorey.
-Despite the harsh weather, a large number of people turned out for the event, which was organised by the Right2Water campaign.
+Thousands of people took to the streets of County Wexford today to protest against the upcoming water charges.
+Throughout the day, demonstrations took place in Wexford Town, Enniscorthy, New Ross, and Gorey.
+Despite the harsh weather, many people turned out for the event, which the Right2Water campaign organised.

 New Ross Quay - Water Protests